orenber/C_maman-openu/README.md

 # openu 2020
-## course 204665 "Systems programming lab aviv
+## course 204665 "Systems programming lab"

 what can you find here ?